 The Reserve Bank of India was established on 1 April 1935 in accordance with the provisions of the Reserve Bank of India Act of 1934.
-RBI is the central bank of India.
+RBI India is the central bank.
 The aim of the central bank is to regulate financial institutions to ensure economic stability and growth in India.
 Reserve Bank of India uses monetary policy to create financial stability in India and is responsible for regulating the country's money and credit systems.

 The Reserve bank of India is governed by a board of directors appointed by the government.
 The board of directors elected by the Indian government serves for 4 years.
 RBI was first established as a private organization in 1935 and then nationalized in 1949.
 Since 1949 the Reserve Bank of India belongs to the Indian government.
 The Central Bank of India has offices in 31 locations, headquartered in Mumbai.

 Financial crimes are a big problem in India as in the whole world.
 Every year millions of dollars are laundered through financial systems.
 These financial crimes have great damages to the economy.
 The Reserve Bank of India aimed to prevent financial crimes like other countries.
-Reserve Bank of India aims to control financial institutions with AML-CFT regulations.
-Large fines and sanctions are imposed on financial institutions that do not comply with the regulations.
+Reserve Bank of India aims to control financial institutions with aml laws and regulations.
+For RBI, it is important for organizations to know the AML and KYC meaning.
+Know Your Customer India is also important to prevent money laundering activities.
+Impacts of non compliance can be pretty bad in India.
+For example, large aml penalties and sanctions are imposed on financial institutions that do not comply with the anti-money laundering regulations.

-Sanction Scanner is an AML-CFT compliance software.
-Sanction Scanner provides Sanction and PEP-Check Service on thousands of Sanction and PEP lists in our database.
-You can comply with all local and global regulations with Sanction Scanner.
+Sanction Scanner is an Anti-Money Laundering / Counter-Terrorism Financing compliance software.
+Sanction Scanner provides Sanction and Political Exposed Person (PEP)-Check Service on thousands of Sanction and PEP lists in our database.
+You can comply with all local and global money laundering regulations with Sanction Scanner.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo